cloudify-cosmo/docs.getcloudify.org/content/plugins/using-plugins.md

 ...
 {{< /gsHighlight >}}

-The `cfy plugins` command exposes additional commands such as downloading and listing plugins found on Cloudify Manager.
+The `cfy plugins` command exposes additional commands such as downloading and listing the plugins found on Cloudify Manager.

 {{% gsNote title="Note" %}}
-When a plugin is uploaded to Cloudify Manager, if it matches the manager architecture, it is installed on it.
-The plugin can then be used globally by all deployments that require it as a `central_deployment_agent` plugin.
+When a plugin is uploaded to Cloudify Manager, if it matches the Manager architecture, it is installed on it.
+The plugin can then be used globally by all deployments that require it, as a `central_deployment_agent` plugin.
-Conversly, when a plugin is deleted from Cloudify Manager, it is also uninstalled, unless it is being used by at least one deployment, in which case the `delete` request fails.
+Conversely, when a plugin is deleted from Cloudify Manager, it is also uninstalled, unless it is being used by at least one deployment, in which case the `delete` request fails.

 `central_deployment_agent` plugins are installed using an internal workflow named `install_plugin`.
 If an error occurs during plugin installation/uninstallation,